brunocalado/incompleteadventurer/README.md

 # What is available?

 ## Playbooks
-- The Alchemist
+1. The Alchemist
-- The Berserker
+2. The Berserker
-- The Gunslinger
+3. The Gunslinger
-- The Merchant
+4. The Merchant
-- The Monk
+5. The Monk
-- The Necromancer
+6. The Necromancer
-- The Olympian
+7. The Olympian
-- The Oracle
+8. The Oracle
-- The Paragon
+9. The Paragon
-- The Psion
+10. The Psion
-- The Runepriest
+11. The Runepriest
-- The Seeker
+12. The Seeker
-- The Sorcerer
+13. The Sorcerer

-# What's next?
-All playbooks from the PDF.
+14. The Spellblade
+15. The Summoner
+16. The Turncloak
+17. The Verdant
+18. The Warlock

 # How to Install
 1. Go to modules and use the link: